Brandon Spoon

-Thomas Brandon Spoon (born July 5, 1978) is an American former professional football linebacker in the National Football League (NFL) who played one season for the Buffalo Bills.
-He was selected in the fourth round of the 2001 NFL draft with the 110th overall pick.
-In his only season he was the Bills starting middle linebacker.
+Thomas Brandon Spoon (born July 5, 1978) is an American former professional football player who was a linebacker for one season with the Buffalo Bills of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected in the fourth round of the 2001 NFL draft with the 110th overall pick.
+In his only NFL season, he was the Bills starting middle linebacker.